supaglue-labs/ts-etl-example/README.md

 - `API_HOST`: your Supaglue API host.
 - `API_KEY`: your Supaglue API key.
-- `PROVIDER_NAME`: the CRM your customer is using.

 (Optional) To write to AWS S3 instead of Postgres, enter these environment variables:
 - `AWS_REGION`: the region of your AWS S3 bucket.